 Gestational diabetes doesn’t mean you have to give up all your favorite treats.
 With the right balance of nutrients, you can still enjoy a variety of delicious sweets while keeping your blood sugar levels in check.
 This guide is here to help you navigate the world of GDM-friendly treats, with tips on how to choose, modify, and make treats that fit your health goals without compromising on flavor!

 Let’s be real – who doesn’t crave a good old sweet treat from time to time?
-The good news is, you don’t have to completely give up your favorites, you just need to enjoy them smartly.
+The good news is, even with gestational diabetes, you can still enjoy desserts by making informed choices and substitutions.
+You don’t have to completely give up your favorites, you just need to enjoy them smartly.
 Think of your regular go-to sweets – like a (small) slice of cake, 1-2 cookies, or a scoop of ice cream.
 These are most probably absolutely fine, as long as you balance them out with protein, fiber, or healthy fats to help prevent a spike in blood sugars.

 Chocolate & Almonds – A square or two of dark chocolate (70% cocoa or higher) paired with almonds or walnuts.
 The chocolate satisfies your sweet tooth, while the nuts add protein and healthy fats to keep blood sugar steady.